bootdotdev/blog/content/golang/announcing-go-tinytime-go-tinydates-sister-package.md

 ## API

 The tinytime.TinyTime API largely mirrors that of time.Time.
 The only methods missing are the ones that make no sense without timezone support.
 You can swap out the vast majority without any changes.
-Check out the godoc for reference: [https://godoc.org/github.com/wagslane/go-tinytime](https://godoc.org/github.com/wagslane/go-tinytime).
+Check out the [godoc for reference](https://godoc.org/github.com/wagslane/go-tinytime).

 ## TinyDate